Child trafficking: History (England)

 According to anthropologist Samuel Pyeatt Menefee, in late 17th and 18th century Britain, parents in poverty "sold their children (actually, their children's services, but to all intents and purposes their persons as well)".
 Sale motivations were more economic than for wife sales and prices, drawing from limited data, "appear to have been fairly high".
 Many of the boys sold were climbing boys for chimney sweeps until they were no longer small enough.
 Prostitution was another reason for selling a child, usually a girl.
 One sale was of a niece; another was the sale by a man of the daughter of a woman domestic partner who also ran his business.
 Some children were stolen and then sold.

 Causes

 Scholarly research has indicated that there is no root cause for child trafficking.
 There are, however, multiple reasons which contribute to high numbers such as poverty, humanitarian crisis and lack of education.
-It is additionally important to note that migration can also be voluntary.
+Migration can also be voluntary.